Premenstrual dysphoric disorder

 Keep a diary or calendar to record:

 Cognitive behavioral therapy (CBT) may be used either with or instead of antidepressants.
-During CBT, you have about 10 visits with a mental health professional over several weeks.
+During CBT, you have about 10 visits with a mental health professional over several weeks to months.

 Other treatments that may help include:

 - Birth control pills which typically help reduce PMS symptoms.
 Continuous dosing types are most effective, especially those that contain a hormone called drospirenone.
 With continuous dosing, you may not get a monthly period.

 - Diuretics which may be useful for women who have significant short-term weight gain from fluid retention.

 - Other medicines (such as Depo-Lupron) that suppress the ovaries and ovulation, although the side effects that occur are similar to those occurring in women in menopause.

 - Pain relievers such as aspirin or ibuprofen that may be prescribed for headache, backache, menstrual cramps, and breast tenderness.